Gesee-y/Outdoors.jl/Readme.md

 ## License

-This package is under the MIT license, for more information see [License](https://github.com/Gesee-y/Outdoors.jl/blob/main/LICENSE)
+This package is under the Apache 2.0 license, for more information see [License](https://github.com/Gesee-y/Outdoors.jl/blob/main/LICENSE)

 ## Contribution